cemerick/friend/README.md

 ### Known issues

+* This README is _way_ too long and not well-organized.
+It's more of a brain-dump than anything else at the moment.
 * Configuration keys need a bit of tidying, especially for those that can/should apply to multiple authorization workflows.
 Fixes for such things will break the existing API.